CaroleK/showme_pooa/README.md

  Install and manage packages in Visual Studio using the NuGet Package Manager:

 * Find and install a package
-1. In Solution Explorer, right-click either References or a project and select ```MAnage NuGet Packages...```
+1. In Solution Explorer, right-click either References or a project and select ```Manage NuGet Packages...```
 2. Search for a specific package using the search box on the upper left.
 Select a package from the list to display its information, which also enables the ```Install``` button along with a version-selection drop-down.
 3. Select the desired version from the drop-down and select ```Install```.
 Visual Studio installs the packages and its dependencies into the project.
 You may be asked to accept license terms.